Om-Shankar-191019/react-interview/README.md

 ## Api Call

     Have a Parent component and in that make a api call, have a child component and in that have a input box taking an id as input and a button . when clicked respective data to be fetched and shown on UI.

+## Shuffle List

+    Shuffle array each time on button click and render them.